PageRank Optimization by Edge Selection

-The Min-PageRank problem can be stated similarly.
-We will concentrate on the Max problem but a straightforward modification of our approach can deal with the Min problem, as well.
-We will show that Max-PageRank can be solved in polynomial time even if the damping constant and the personalization vector are part of the input.
+The Min-PageRank problem, which can be used, e.g., to obtain a sharp lower bound on the PageRank of a node in case the link structure is only partially known, can be stated similarly.
+We will concentrate on Max-PageRank, but a straightforward modification of our method can deal with the Min problem, as well.
+We will show that Max-PageRank can be solved in polynomial time, under the Turing model of computation, even if the damping constant and the personalization vector are part of the input, i.e., not fixed.

-There are finitely many configurations, consequently, we can try to compute them one-by-one.
-If we have $d$ fragile links, then there are $2^d$ possible graphs that we can achieve.
-Given a graph, we can compute its PageRank vector in $O(n^3)$, via a matrix inversion\footnote{It can be done a little bit faster, in $O(n^{2.376})$, using the Coppersmith-Winograd algorithm \cite{Coppersmith1990}.}.
-The resulting ``brute force'' algorithm has $O( n^3 2^d )$ time complexity.
+Of course, in particular instance of the Max-PageRank problem, there are finitely many configurations, thus, we can try to compute them one-by-one.
+If we have $d$ fragile links, there are $2^d$ possible graphs.
+The PageRank vector of a graph can be computed in $O(n^3)$ via a matrix inversion\footnote{It can be done a little faster, in $O(n^{2.376})$, using the Coppersmith-Winograd method.}.
+The resulting ``exhaustive search'' algorithm has $O( n^3 2^d )$ time complexity.

-We note that if the graph was {\em undirected}, the Max-PageRank problem would be easy.
-We know \cite{Lovasz1996} that a random walk on an undirected graph (a time-reversible Markov chain) has the stationary distribution $\prv(i) = deg(i)/2m$ for all $i$, where $m$ denotes the number of edges and $deg(i)$ is the degree of $i$.
-Hence, in order to maximize the PageRank of $v$, we should keep edge $(i,j) \in \mathcal{F}$ if and only if $i = v$ or $j = v$.
+Note that if the graph was {\em undirected}, the Max-PageRank problem would be easy.
+We know \cite{Lovasz1996} that a random walk on an undirected graph, a time-reversible Markov chain, has the stationary distribution $\prv(i) = deg(i)/2m$ for all nodes $i$, where $m$ denotes the number of edges and $deg(i)$ is the degree of node $i$.
+Hence, in order to maximize the PageRank of a given node $v$, we should keep edge $(i,j) \in \mathcal{F}$ if and only if $i = v$ or $j = v$.